Samsung Galaxy Mega 2

 The Samsung Galaxy Mega 2 is an Android phablet smartphone manufactured by Samsung, the successor to the Samsung Galaxy Mega.
 It was released in October 2014.

 Features

 The Galaxy Mega closely resembles the Galaxy S5, with many similar features.
 Among its functions are customizable lock screens and quick access to settings via the drop-down notification bar.

-The device includes Multi Window functionality (commonly referred to as 'split screen'), enabling users to run multiple applications on a single screen, an ability that is enhanced by the phone's 6.0-inch LCD display.
+The device includes Multi Window functionality (commonly referred to as 'split screen'), enabling users to run multiple applications on a single screen, an ability that is enhanced by the phone's 6.0-inch LCD.

 The display includes Smart Stay, which uses the front-facing cameras to determine if the user is looking at the display, powering off the display if not.
 The home screen is usable in either portrait or landscape mode.
 Included in the phone's operating system is Samsung S Voice, a virtual assistant.

 Hardware

 The Samsung Galaxy Mega 2 has a six-inch display with a resolution of 720 x 1280, a quad core 1.5 GHz processor and an 8-megapixel camera.
 It has internal storage options of 8 GB or 16 GB (of that, 5.34 or 12 GB respectively are usable), and has dual-SIM capability.

 The rear-facing 8-megapixel camera comes with several shooting modes, including: